 Does not have a hot plate

 You can make up to 40 ounces of coffee at once, and the entire process takes about seven minutes from start to finish.
-Made of die-cast aluminum with hardwood trim, it's a well-built machine that delivers extravagant pour-over coffee in minutes and looks fantastic sitting on the countertop.
-If you don't mind a less "design-forward" version, Ratio Coffee also makes the Ratio Six, a smaller, streamlined version that uses the same bloom, brew, and ready phases; is housed in stainless steel; and includes a thermal carafe.
+Made of stainless steel, it's a well-built machine that delivers extravagant pour-over coffee in minutes and looks fantastic sitting on the countertop.

 Double filters remove more grit and sediment